MukulDhiman03/JS_Questions/README.md

-# Top javascript questions asked in interview
+# Top javascript questions asked for interview

 1. Program to find longest word in a given sentence ?
 2. How to check whether a string is palindrome or not ?